Late Arrivals Early Dismissals Absences

 A student who arrives late or is dismissed early for any reason during the day will be counted absent unless the total time in school is equal to half the regular school day, or greater.
 (Keep 12:30pm in mind - if your student arrives after that time or they are dismissed before that time, they will be counted absent for the day.)

-If a student is tardy, he/she must check in at the office for an admission slip to the classroom.
-Tardy students disrupt the instructional program for all.
+If a student is tardy, he/she must check in at the front office for an admission slip to the classroom.
+To be marked as an excused tardy, a doctor’s note must be brought in with the student – otherwise, the tardy will be listed as unexcused.
+Tardy students disrupt the instructional day for everyone.
 Children need the morning time to prepare for the day ahead.
-Excessive tardies will result in a conference with the adminstration to see how this issue can be resolved.
+Excessive tardies will result in a conference with the administration to see how this issue can be resolved.

 If you would like to take your child out of school for religious or educational reasons, you must fill out a “Request for Excused Absence” form.
 This request will require the approval of the principal.
-These forms may be obtained from the school office and must be filled out at least two weeks in advance of the scheduled absence.
-Family trips will not be considered excused absences, in light of the attendance standards required from the federal legislation of “No Child Left Behind.”
-The standard is 95% attendance for students enrolled in a school.
-Knowing this, you may still choose to take your child(ren) out of school for these events.
+These forms may also be obtained from the school office and must be filled out at least two weeks in advance of the scheduled absence.
+Family trips will not be considered excused absences, in light of the attendance standards required by the federal legislation of “No Child Left Behind.”
+The standard is 95% attendance for students enrolled in school.